LoanpyDataHub/koeblergothic/CONTRIBUTING.md

 ## How to Contribute

-We have only converted a fraction of the data from the PDF dictionary to the CLDF format.
-If you are passionate about PDF-wrangling, Mongolic, Turkic, or Finno-Ugric languages, and want to help expand this dataset, follow the steps below:
+We have only converted a fraction of the data from the online dictionary to the CLDF format.
+If you are passionate about data-wrangling and Gothic, and want to help expand this dataset, follow the steps below:

-1. Familiarise yourself with the project by reading the [README.md](https://github.com/martino-vic/ronataswestoldturkic/blob/main/README.md).
+1. Familiarise yourself with the project by reading the [README.md](https://github.com/martino-vic/koeblergothic/blob/main/README.md).
 2. Make sure to know the basics of [Cross Linguistic Data Formats](https://cldf.clld.org/).
-3. Explore the original etymological dictionary [West Old Turkic](https://www.goodreads.com/book/show/13577601-west-old-turkic) by checking your library.
+3. Explore the original Gothic dictionary [Gotisches Wörterbuch](https://www.koeblergerhard.de/got/got.html).
 4. Review the contribution guidelines detailed in this document.
 5. Contact me via [e-mail](mailto:viktor_martinovic@$removethis$eva.mpg.de) or [Twitter](https://twitter.com/martino_vik) expressing your interest in contributing.